 A proactive person must also know how to manage their time very well so that there will be no accumulation of tasks.
 When the time comes to carry them out, prioritizing the ones that matter most is critical, and a proactive person will know how to choose.

 Many people confuse professional posture with standards of beauty imposed by society or with the fact of dressing in an x or y way.
 Perhaps for this reason, when we think of secretaries, young women come to mind, well made up and wearing high heels, when in fact heels are often not practical and makeup the more basic the better.

 But the point is that it's no use being well dressed, and wearing high heels and makeup if you lack the professional posture that an office or clinic requires.
 The secretary will deal with patients, that is, people who have a health problem or some dissatisfaction with their bodies.
 In this sense, it is necessary to know the right time to be more relaxed or more serious.

 Taking personal life and leisure time to work can also be a problem.
 Imagine the patient arriving at the reception to be seen, and the secretary laughing with her cell phone in her hand?
 This is not synonymous with a professional attitude.

 When we talk about a laconic posture, we are referring to those people with few words, also called monosyllabic.
 A good secretary needs to be communicative and provide answers and arguments that go well beyond a "yes" or "no".

-In addition to the fact that this type of attitude can be seen as an ill will or even rudeness (especially if the service is over the phone), the patient may also feel uncomfortable and unsure to schedule any procedure or a simple clinic appointment.
-Although the health professional is the main part of the clinic, it is the secretary who will guide things so that the consultations take place, and hence the importance of providing a more dynamic service.
+In addition to the fact that this type of attitude can be seen as ill will or even rudeness (especially if the service is over the phone), the patient may also feel uncomfortable and unsure to schedule any procedure or a simple clinic appointment.
+Although the health professional is the main part of the clinic, it is the secretary who will guide things so that the consultations take place, hence the importance of providing a more dynamic service.